UPF Q&A

 All partners must sign the partnership agreement.
 We do not accept signatures on behalf of partners, even if these were mandated by a partner or in a partner's absence.
 You can find a template partnership agreement on the English apply page.

-All activities in the project plan must contribute to the project's main goal.
-Your project plan should use measurable data and examples to comprehensibly describe the target group or beneficiaries.
-You must describe:
+All activities in the project plan must contribute to the project's primary goal.
+Your project plan has to use measurable data and examples to describe the target group or beneficiaries comprehensibly.
+You must describe the following:

 - The intended, measurable results or KPIs resulting from the project activities.

-During the assessment, it is not possible to approve only part of the project plan and then cancel some of the activities.
-However, in consultation with the applicant, we can cancel activities if the costs are not eligible for subsidy.
+It is not possible to approve only part of the project plan and then specific activities.
+But in consultation with the applicant, we can cancel activities if the costs are not eligible for subsidy.

 UPF is a demand-driven facility.
 With UPF, the Netherlands government aims to contribute to Ukraine's recovery and reconstruction.
 For this reason, we expect applicants to provide an extensive and fact-based description of the local needs in Ukraine in connection with the war and how the project partners plan to address these needs.